anitalp/Noorani-Qaeda-by-Speech-Recognition/README.md

 This project basically is an attempt to learn Noorani Qaeda using Deep learning.
 Currently we are using this CNN for audio classification. https://github.com/drscotthawley/audio-classifier-keras-cnn

+# Dependencies
+We are currently using python 3 to setup this project.
+Other libraries included are :
+1) numpy
+2) librosa
+3) shutil
+4) os
+5) keras
+6) pyaudio
+7) wave
+8) requests
+9) time
+10) json

 # Dataset
 We have a dataset of 3080 audios belonging to 28 classes.
 Classes included are given below.